 So that’s the referral down…as for the eyewear.

 I originally came across a pair of glasses by a brand named ‘Cocoons’, via a colleague who deals with a degenerative eye condition.
 She also suffers with migraines as well and has found that the laser beams we call lights at work, trigger migraines for her – so she has also had to wear sunglasses to work.

-However, I have now received my Cocoon glasses.
-But I finally managed to get them after doing some heavy researching & tracking down to find out if they had any branches in the UK, and then in London.
-They only had 4 optometrists that retailed them.
-All of them were far, but I decided to go for the branch in East London.
-I have never been to an optometrist or opticians that was so helpful and paid close attention to their customers/patients.
-This company was much smaller than your average boots or specsavers, and yet they took more time with me than all those big-shot companies.
-The staff at this optometrist have had a greater impact on helping me than they realise.
+The optometrist was so helpful and paid close attention to their customers/patients.
+This company was much smaller than your average branch, yet they took more time with me than all those big-shot companies.
+The staff at this optometrist have had a greater impact on helping me than others had.
 As a matter of fact let me drop a shameless plug here – In Focus Optometrist in Hackney – check them out if you need a pair!
 I will from now on travel all the way up there just for their service with anything regarding my sight or vision.
 They were the best hands down!